Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Computation

 \subsubsection{Overview}

-To give a high-level view of our algorithm, we first use an example to illustrate several important observations.
-These observations provide insights into the solution and lead to the key issue.
+For an overview of the idea of our algorithm, we first use the example in \Cref{fig:close-open-ex} to illustrate several important observations.
+These observations provide insights into the solution and introduce the key issue to solve.
 We then discuss the key issue in detail.
 Finally, we describe our solution in words, and postpone the formal pseudocode to Section~\ref{sec:lvlset-co-min-cyc-code}.